Notification of Cosmetics

 • concentration of each ingredient

-The personal information provided to Health Canada is protected under the provisions of the Privacy Act.
+Any personal information provided to Health Canada in a cosmetic notification is protected under the provisions of the Privacy Act.

-If there are concerns with a submitted notification or product (for example: unknown ingredients, missing information, safety issues, improper classification, etc.) Health Canada will inform the responsible company of those concerns.
+If there are concerns with a submitted notification or product, such as unknown ingredients, missing information, safety issues, or improper classification, Health Canada will inform the notifier of those concerns.
 Failure to respond may result in compliance action.

-In instances where the classification of a product is not clear, Health Canada will classify the product on a case by case basis, taking into account factors such as:
+In instances where the classification of a product is not clear, Health Canada will classify the product on a case by case-by-case basis, considering factors such as:

 2. Composition of the product: Although the composition of a product alone does not necessarily determine its classification, the presence of an ingredient, or its concentration, may make the product unsuitable for classification as a cosmetic.